handibles/climber/analysis/fhi__climber_todo.md

 <!-- #     toc: TRUE -->
 <!-- # --- -->

+---
 See [RMD reference](https://rmarkdown.rstudio.com/docs/reference/html_document.html) for all header terms

+## NOTE: this is the linking material for top of README.MD, links to HTML documents within repo

   0. <a href="/climber/documents/0.setup.html">Setting up your analysis</a>
   1. <a href="/climber/documents/1.checkdata.html">Checking your sequence data</a>
   2. <a href="/climber/documents/2.seqcleaning.html">Sequencing QC - filtering and trimming your sequences</a>
   3. <a href="/climber/documents/3.seqpurity.html">Sequencing QC - purifying your sequences - **not finished**</a>

+---

 screen -list
 sbatch